lmrsantos/python-concepts-and-examples/README.md

 # General codes to better understand Python
 Here it is possible to see some examples of small codes about how to handle simple things in Python such as list, set and strings and more complex concepts like recursion and decorators.
-If it is too much and want a break, play a little Wordle - you can see this code in this library as well.
+If you need a break, try Wordle – code is also available in this library.

 # Libraries
 Here are some important libraries that all Python developers should know: